colin-dumitru/colin-dumitru.github.io/_posts/2014-12-14-dynamic-page-assembly.md

 function storeTemplate(template, body) {
   return new Promise(function (resolve, reject) {
     db.then(function (db) {
-      /* Create a new transation for storing a partial path and it's content */ var store = db.transaction("templates", "readwrite").objectStore("templates");
+      /* Create a new transaction for storing a partial path and it's content */ var store = db.transaction("templates", "readwrite").objectStore("templates");

       /* Add the actual partial */